Restricted Receptive Fields for Face Verification: Related Work

 Interpretability and explainability of recent computer vision models have been discussed in many works \cite{linardatos2020explainable, rudin2019stop, rudin2022interpretable, molnar2020interpretable, murdoch2019definitions}.
 Since these two terms can have domain specific goals, differentiating them with strict definitions is challenging.
 One commonly accepted view of the distinction between them is as follows.
 Explanation methods aim to show the importance of pixels in the decision process after the black-box model is trained.
 On the other hand, interpretable methods aim to constrain predictive models so that their reasoning processes are more understandable to humans \cite{rudin2022interpretable}.
 While some works try to increase the interpretability through training a second model via knowledge distillation after the model is trained, most works try to modify the black-box model during training, aiming to create more transparent decisions \cite{li2022egnn, liu2018improving, li2020tnt, li2024hybrid, chen2019looks, brendel2018approximating}.

-Several components of interpretability in machine learning models, such as sparsity and linearity, were reviewed before the rise of feature learning approaches \cite{du2019techniques, vellido2012making, bratko1997machine, garcia2009study}.
-Logistic regression is broadly employed for high-stakes decisions as it is considered interpretable.
-One of the important interpretable properties is the ability to express model decision globally, as the same coefficients are used for every decision.
-Linearity between output and input enables easy assessment of feature importance for humans.
-However, obtaining high level human interpretable features is a significant challenge for high dimensional input, such as images.

 A great amount of research has focused on post-hoc explanation approaches, where the decision of a black-box model is explained by generating heatmaps that highlight important pixels that influence the model's predictions most.
 These visual explanations can help identify relevant regions, offering insights into where the model looks when making decisions.
 However, evaluating the quality of these explanations remains an unsolved challenge.
 Furthermore, post-hoc methods can be misleading, as similar heatmaps are often generated for both correct and incorrect predictions, undermining the reliability of these explanations \cite{tan2023considerations, aivodji2019fairwashing, ribeiro2016should, adebayo2018sanity, nie2018theoretical, laugel2019dangers}.
+While it has been shown that searching sub-regions can increase faithfulness of the explanations \cite{chen2024less, chen2025less, chen2025interpreting}, computational overhead limits the practical deployment.

-Another line of research in recent years focuses on incorporating interpretability directly into the vision models \cite{wang2023learning, chen2019looks, donnelly2022deformable, carmichael2024pixel}.
-The main component of these models on visual recognition tasks is to decompose images into human-interpretable parts and make predictions based on a weighted combination of these parts.
+Another line of research in recent years focuses on incorporating interpretability directly into the vision models \cite{wang2023learning, chen2019looks, donnelly2022deformable, carmichael2024pixel, xcos}.
+The main component of these models is to decompose images into smaller parts and make predictions based on a weighted combination of these parts.
 In \cite{chen2019looks}, they employ a prototype learning approach to explain the decision through part-based evidence.
 Prototypes are assigned to each class based on representative image patches from the training set, and the final prediction is calculated as a weighted sum of similarity to these prototypes.
 While this part-based evidence framework enhances interpretability, it is restricted to classes present in the training set, limiting its generalization to unseen categories.